itpplasma/GORILLA/README.md

 <https://doi.org/10.1145/2699468>

 * Download supplemental material `954.zip` from above webpage.
-* Copy `954/F90/Src/Polynomial234RootSolvers.f90` and `954/F90/Src/SetWorkingPrecision.f90` to `GORILLA/SRC/`.
-(Placeholder files should be re-placed with these two files from external source.)
+* Copy `954/F90/Src/Polynomial234RootSolvers.f90` to `GORILLA/SRC/` and replace existing file with indentical name.
+  (Existing file with identical name is a placeholder which is necessary for compilation.)

 Building: